-This Tribunal does not share these views, and finds that none of these arguments are valid.
+With respect to the first three reasons, the Tribunal does not share NIOC's views and finds that none of its arguments are valid.

 I. On the first point

 It is provided by the Single Article Act of 8 January 1980 that "All oil agreements considered by a special commission appointed by the Minister of Oil to be contrary to the Nationalization of the Iranian Oil Industry Act shall be annulled and claims arising from conclusion and execution of such agreements shall be settled by the decision of the said commission.
 The representative of the Ministry of Foreign Affairs shall participate in the said commission."